Leica R4–R7: R6 / R6.2

 The R6 is manual exposure only, with a Leica developed and manufactured mechanical shutter.
-Aimed at professional photographers and significantly more expensive than the R5, the R6 depended on batteries only for 2 functions: exposure metering and the electronic self-timer, everything else could be used without power.
+Aimed at professional photographers and significantly more expensive than the R5, the R6 depended on batteries only for two functions: exposure metering and the electronic self-timer, everything else could be used without power.
 Meter modes were selective and integrated (centre weighted) including TTL flash exposure.
 Viewfinder backlighting was provided which also illuminated the aperture setting.

-The R6.2 was made from 1992-97 and offered a higher shutter speed (1/2000 s).
+The R6.2 was made from 1992 to 1997 and offered a higher shutter speed (1/2000 s).

 R7

 Introduced in 1992 the R7 offered complete flash automation.
-In program mode flash control was fully automatic, selected as necessary by the camera.
+In program mode flash control was fully automatic, selected as necessary by the camera - full flash in dark conditions, fill in flash with ambient light, flash off in bright conditions.
 In any mode flash ready would select flash synchronisation shutter speed.

 This was the first Leica microprocessor controlled camera, viewfinder display of shutter speed was digital with backlighting.

-Additional electronics were necessary and the R7 had a deeper base plate to accommodate the extra circuit making the camera taller than the R4/5/6 and necessitating a special taller grip for the winder and motor drive.
+Additional electronics were necessary and the R7 had a deeper base plate to accommodate the extra circuit making the camera taller than the R4/R5/R6 and necessitating a special taller grip for the winder and motor drive.